CSC207-2022F-UofT/course-project-choose/README.md

 <img width="1162" alt="Screen Shot 2022-11-21 at 6 48 25 PM" src="https://user-images.githubusercontent.com/113075282/203180826-3f96ca3a-580c-4387-a47d-e44a279baa1a.png">

 ## Our Design
 We have implemented our feature following clean architecture.
-So far, we identified one design pattern: strategy design pattern.
+In addition, we identified one design pattern: strategy design pattern.
+This pattern is implemented in our entities package.
+Our app verifies whether a user email is valid.
+We define a user email to be valid if the email ends with "@mail.utoronto.ca".
+However, we may want to change our definition of being a valid email later.
+Thus, we created an interface called EmailVerifier with a public method called verify that takes a email address String as parameter and returns true if the email address is valid, and false otherwise.
+The class UofTStudentEmailVerifier implements this interface and verfies whether a email address ends with "@mail.utoronto.ca".
+In the future, if we would like to verify a email address by other definitions, then we can have other classes to implment the interface EmailVerifier.